marcinkieruzel/English_Excercices/0_modern_js/Readme.md

 12. In `symbol.js` try to prevent reasigning the `name` property with symbol.

-13. In `template_string.js` reawrite the sentence to use template strings instead of + operator.
+13. In `template_string.js` rewrite the sentence to use template strings instead of + operator.